Credential store (credential store)

 Portal import

-During portal import, the "credentialstore.cfg" file is transferred to the portal in the same way as in the portal export.
-If values are missing, a warning triangle is displayed for the respective credential in the credential store.
+During portal import, the "credentialstore.cfg" file is transferred to the portal as it is in the portal export.
+If values are missing, a warning triangle is displayed for the respective credential in the Credential Store.
 The missing value is also indicated in the edit dialog.
 The password can be reset there.

-In the properties of elements, credentials without a value are marked with the attribute "(no password)" - with the exception of generic elements and on the "Expert" tab.
+In the properties of elements, credentials without a value are marked with the addition "(without password)" - with the exception of generic elements and on the "Expert" tab.

 More information